jonlpersson/ed-latimore/site/_posts/2021-02-14-how-to-have-fun-and-socialize-sober.md

 ## 5) Make new friends

 Making new friends is the most difficult part for people who want to quit drinking and lead a sober social life.
 If you're lucky, you'll have other things in common with your old drinking buddies besides getting drunk.
 However, this is not a reality for most people.
-Even if your friends are supportive of your sobriety, things will be different because a major part of your social life is different.
+Even if your friends support your sobriety, things will be different because a major part of your social life is different.

 The best thing to do is to make a sober friend or two.
 At the very least, you need to make friends from different activities that do not involve alcohol.
 The activity doesn't matter.
-All that matters is that you find people who can do those activities without alcohol.
+All that matters is finding people who can do those activities without alcohol.

 It also helps if you make friends with someone who also has—or is currently in the process of—overcoming substance abuse.
 These are the types of people that you'll be able to talk with about the unique feelings and challenges you face, not just in developing a sober social life, but in being sober, in general.

 ## 6) Build yourself up

-Only once you have become a stronger, better version of yourself, will you be able to feel comfortable in any environment, including your old one.
+Only once you have become a stronger, better version of yourself will you be able to feel comfortable in any environment, including your old one.

-The only reason you find it difficult to have fun without drinking is because you haven’t built yourself up into the kind of person that&nbsp;*can*&nbsp;say no.
+The only reason you find it difficult to have fun without drinking is that you haven’t built yourself up into the kind of person that&nbsp;*can*&nbsp;say no.

 In order to do that, you’ll need an idea of what kind of person you want to become.
 What kind of life do you want to build for yourself?